Mikejo5000/vsts-docs-pr/docs/report/powerbi/create-quick-report.md

 [!INCLUDE [temp](../../_shared/version-vsts-only.md)]

-With Power BI Desktop, you can easily connect to an Analytics view to start creating reports for your Visual Studio Team Services (VSTS) team project.
+With Power BI Desktop, you can easily connect to an Analytics view to start creating reports for your Azure DevOps team project.
 An Analytics view provides a simplified way to specify the filter criteria for a Power BI report based on the Analytics Service data store.

 If you don't have Power BI Desktop, you can [download](https://powerbi.microsoft.com/desktop) and install it for free.